CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 Image by <a href="https://pixabay.com/users/sabena206-20184104/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5989931">Sabena Costa</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5989931">Pixabay</a>

 :::info
-CLIP1 will be submitted as a proposal for an ICASSP 2026 Grand Challenge;
+CLIP1 will be submitted as a proposal for an ICASSP 2026 SP Grand Challenge;
-however, the challenge will run regardless of its acceptance as an official ICASSP Grand Challenge.
+however, the challenge will run regardless of its acceptance as an official ICASSP SP Grand Challenge.
 :::